namans3/Keyword-Extraction/README.md

 ```

 ### Output as json
-We write the keywords from positive and negative blobs into two seperate lists
+We write the keywords from positive and negative blobs into two separate lists.
 ```
 positive_tweet_keywords=[]
 word_scores = scorewords(positiveblob, [Tweet["blob"] for Tweet in background])